|Nutritional Guidelines (per serving)|

 - 5 tbsp. sunflower/canola/vegetable cooking oil

 - 2 fresh green chilies

-- Put the chicken, garlic and ginger pastes, turmeric, pepper and chilli powders, lime juice and salt to taste, in a bowl.
+Put the chicken, garlic and ginger pastes, turmeric, pepper and chili powders, lime juice and salt to taste, in a bowl.
 Mix well so the chicken is nicely coated.
 Keep aside for at least 30 minutes to marinate.
 The longer you marinate the better.
-I usually do it the night before and cover the bowl with cling wrap and refrigerate, however this is not mandatory.
+We usually do it the night before and cover the bowl with cling wrap and refrigerate, however, this is not mandatory.

-- To the other half or the onions, add the remaining 2 tbsps of your sunflower/canola/vegetable cooking oil, the green chilies and the marinated chicken and fry till the chicken is browned or golden.
+To the other half or the onions, add the remaining 2 tbsp. of your sunflower/canola/vegetable cooking oil, the green chilies and the marinated chicken and fry till the chicken is browned or golden.
 Stir/ turn frequently to prevent the chicken from burning and sticking to the bottom of the pan.

 Once browned, add the chicken broth/ stock, simmer the heat, cover and cook till the chicken is tender.
 Remove the cover from the pan and dry most of the liquid/gravy off.

 When the gravy has mostly evaporated, turn off the heat.
 Garnish with the remaining, reserved fried onions, chopped coriander and serve.

 Country captain chicken tastes delicious with hot, freshly made Chapatis or plain boiled Basmati rice and a green salad.